Killeroo/PowerPing/README.md

 ![alt text](Screenshots/readme_screenshot.png "PowerPing in action")

 ## Features
-Current features are ticked, future features will be ticked when implemented

 - [x] Colour coded response times
 - [x] Displays type and code of each ICMP packets